Evidence-Based Teaching Practices

 ACUE’s research-based learning design guides cohorts of faculty from foundational knowledge through higher order learning to the implementation of proven approaches, reflection on one’s practice, and refinement based on peer and expert feedback.
 ACUE’s foundational course in Effective Teaching Practices, on which all other courses are modeled, earned the nationally-recognized Quality Matters Certification, receiving an exemplary score across all criteria.

 A Lifelong Pursuit

 Teaching is both a science and an art.
 It takes a lifetime to master.
-As a member of ACUE’s Community of Professional Practice, you’ll enjoy ongoing support to refine your teaching, stay current on research, and advance the national conversation.
+As a member of ACUE’s Community of Professional Practice, you’ll enjoy ongoing faculty development support to refine your teaching, stay current on research, and advance the national conversation.